 While you’re here…

-Would you like a 14 day free trial for BINGE?
-BINGE is an Australian streaming service that will give you access to popular films and shows such as S.W.A.T.
-Season 5, Euphoria, Zack Snyder’s Justice League, Supergirl, The Walking Dead, Game Of Thrones, The Hills New Beginnings, Keeping Up With The Kardashians, Gossip Girl, Legacies, Superman & Lois, Euphoria, The Flight Attendant, The Sopranos and much more!
+Would you like a 14 day free trial of BINGE?
+BINGE is an Australian streaming service that will give you access to popular films and shows such as House Of The Dragon, The White Lotus, Westworld, Euphoria, Peacemaker, The Walking Dead, Game Of Thrones, Gossip Girl, and much more!

 Fore more movie reviews from Resident Entertainment, you can find them on our website here.